 This cactus can go outside in USDA hardiness zones 9 and 10.
 Native to Mexico, they need hot, dry climates and bright sunlight.
 The long hair is used by the plant to keep itself cool in its natural habitat.
 As an outdoor plant, they can get 45 feet tall but are generally slow-growing as potted plants.

-Old Man Cacti are mostly grown as houseplants and stay small and easily kept in a container for their entire lives.
+Old Man Cacti are mostly grown as houseplants.
+They stay small and are easily kept in containers for their entire lives.
 Indoor cactus growing requires a southern- or western-facing window and temperatures of at least 65˚F. (18˚C).
-For best growth, give it a winter hibernation period in an area where temperatures are below 65˚F (18˚C).
+For best growth, give it a winter hibernation period in an area below 65˚F (18˚C).